tolitius/obiwan/README.md

 ;; #'dev/commands
 ```

-notice we did not pass a connection / pool, but just creating command functions.
+notice we did not pass a connection pool, but just created a few command functions

-once all the commands are collected / created at runtime we can run them in a pipeline:
+which can now be run in a single pipeline on redis servers:

 ```clojure
 => (redis/pipeline conn commands)